 Total number Approximate

 Capacity/nature of ordinary percentage

 Name of Director Name of corporation of interest shares of interest

 Interest of controlled

-Mr. WONG Chau Chi The Company corporation (Note) 155,857,838 18.1%
+Mr. WONG Chau Chi The Company corporation (Note) 1,103,431,352 29.26%

-Note: These Shares are registered under the name of Chi Capital Holdings Limited ("Chi Capital"), a company wholly owned by Mr. WONG Chau Chi and he was the sole shareholder and director of Chi Capital.
-Under the SFO, Mr. WONG Chau Chi was deemed to be interested in all the Shares held by Chi Capital.
+Note: These Shares are registered under the name of Chi Capital Holdings Limited ("Chi Capital"), a company wholly owned by Mr. WONG Chau Chi and he was the sole shareholder and director of Chi Capital; and Chi Capital Securities Limited, a wholly-owned subsidiary of Chi Capital.
+Under the SFO, Mr. WONG Chau Chi was deemed to be interested in all the Shares held by Chi Capital and its subsidiary.